General Engineering (GENG)

 Units: 3 Repeatability: No

-Prerequisites: ENGR 102 and (GENG 288 or ELEC 201) and MENG 210 and (GENG 250 or MENG 260) and COMP 110 and (GENG 311 or ENGR 311) and MATH 310 and ISYE 330 (Can be taken Concurrently)
+Prerequisites: ENGR 102 and (GENG 288 or ELEC 201) and MENG 210 and (GENG 250 or MENG 260) and COMP 110 and MATH 310 and ISYE 330 (Can be taken Concurrently)

 Engineers rely heavily on data when making decisions.
 This is a course about how engineers collect, analyze, and present data.
 In this course, students will be introduced to fundamental principles of measurement and instrumentation through a series of hands on experiments in several engineering contexts, including designing your own experiment.
 Technical communication skills are an integral part of sharing data, therefore both written and oral communication will be taught this class.
 Every Spring.